 Since 1989 Michelle has worked in the clinical dental field, where infection control practices are governed by state regulation and OSHA.
 Some of the skills used to protect you, the consumer, as well as the practitioner, are skills which are learned through experience and time.
 For example, cross-contamination is a widely prevalent with inexperience, as one may reach up with gloved hands and touch their hair or reach down and open a drawer.
 With time, an experienced practitioner learns to remove gloves before touching ANY environmental surfaces not part of the "work area".

-Because of nearly 30 years of experience in this type of setting, Michelle is proud of her second nature practices with disinfection and sterilization and brings these skills into her practice of permanent cosmetics.
+Because of over 30 years of experience in this type of setting, Michelle is proud of her second nature practices with disinfection and sterilization and brings these skills into her practice of permanent cosmetics.
 Additionally, Michelle has taken annual OSHA certification since 1989 which is required for her license as a dental hygienist, and this valuable information, which protects your health, has been learned and relearned since 1989.
 Because of this experience, Michelle volunteered to provide valuable input to Butte County Environmental Health about standards which occur in industries exposed to blood borne pathogens.

 Le Beau Visage Permanent Cosmetics hopes that this information provides you with an insight of the permanent cosmetic tattooing industry.
 We invite you to come into our facility for a consultation, take a look around and ask questions.
 Your health is very important at Le Beau Visage, and we want you to be well educated in the choice you make for your practitioner regardless if you chose Le Beau Visage Permanent Cosmetics for your permanent cosmetic procedures or chose to seek services elsewhere.
 We feel that all consumers have a "right to know" about our industry; and we are pleased to part of your decision making process.

 Michelle Thau, Owner